 Being involved in an accident, especially one involving personal injury, can cause a lot of confusion and stress.
 If you've been injured and need compensation for your medical treatment, you probably have a lot of questions about what you should do and how you should go about doing it.
-An East Hartford personal injury attorney from David A. Zipfel & Associates, LLC could help!
+A Hartford personal injury attorney from David A. Zipfel & Associates, LLC could help!
 Read the following answers and contact our firm if you do not find what you are looking for.

 Q:What is the first thing I should do after an accident?

 A:The first thing anyone should do after an accident is to get immediate medical attention.
 Without proper records regarding your injuries, it is nearly impossible to get full compensation.
 To ensure that you know exactly what records you need to keep, hire a personal injury attorney to counsel and guide you throughout the personal injury process.

 Q:How much is my personal injury case worth?